The Two Dark Clouds over Agents: Real‑time Interaction with the Environment, Learning from Experience

 - Truly solve problems and get things done for users

-If you’re interested in building SOTA autonomous AI Agents, you’re welcome to join our Pine AI team.
-We are looking for full-stack engineers who enjoy programming alongside AI, love hands-on problem solving, and have solid engineering skills.
+If you’re interested in building SOTA autonomous AI Agents, you’re welcome to join the Pine AI team.
+We are looking for full‑stack engineers who enjoy collaborating with AI to code, love hands‑on problem‑solving, and have solid engineering skills.
 Contact: [email protected]

-The following content is reprinted from the official WeChat account of Shenzhen Robotics Association
+The following is reprinted from the official WeChat account of Shenzhen Robotics Association

-To promote technological innovation and achievement transformation in the embodied intelligence industry, and to facilitate coordinated development across the entire industry chain, Shenzhen Robotics Association and China Merchants Lion Rock AI Lab jointly host the “FAIR plus × Lion Rock Questions” series of events.
-Each session invites industry experts to share cutting-edge technologies and practical experience in the embodied intelligence field.
+To promote technological innovation and成果转化 in the embodied intelligence industry and to facilitate coordinated development across the entire industrial chain, the Shenzhen Robotics Association and the China Merchants Lion Rock Artificial Intelligence Lab jointly host the “FAIR plus × Lion Rock WenDao” event series.
+Each session invites industry experts to share cutting‑edge technologies and practical experience in the embodied intelligence field.

-On September 4, the second session of “FAIR plus × Lion Rock Questions” was successfully held.
-The event invited Li Bojie, Co-founder and Chief Scientist of Pine AI and one of the first batch of “Huawei Genius Youth”, and Zhang Huaidong, Co-founder of Cyborg Robotics and Associate Professor at South China University of Technology, to share on topics such as the core bottlenecks in AI Agent development and application breakthroughs of all-terrain embodied intelligent robots.
+On September 4, the 2nd session of “FAIR plus × Lion Rock WenDao” was successfully held.
+Pine AI co‑founder and Chief Scientist, one of the first “Huawei Genius Youth” Li Bojie, and Cyberbot Robotics co‑founder and associate professor at South China University of Technology Zhang Huaidong were invited to share on topics such as the core bottlenecks in AI Agent development and breakthroughs in applications of all‑terrain embodied intelligent robots.

-At the beginning of the event, the guests visited the China Merchants Lion Rock AI Lab located in the Hetao Shenzhen–Hong Kong Science and Technology Innovation Cooperation Zone in Futian.
-On site, they gained an in-depth understanding of the lab’s layout in terms of computing platforms, algorithm R&D, and scenario-based applications, and felt the close connection between cutting-edge research and industrial deployment.
+At the beginning of the event, attending guests visited the China Merchants Lion Rock Artificial Intelligence Lab located in the Futian Hetao Innovation Center, where they gained in‑depth understanding of the lab’s layout in computing platforms, algorithm R&D, and scenario‑based applications, and experienced the close connection between cutting‑edge research and industrial implementation.

-Chen Chao, Member of the Party Committee and Deputy General Manager of China Merchants Innovation & Technology (Group) Co., Ltd., and Vice President of China Merchants Advanced Technology Institute, delivered the opening speech.
-He emphasized that embodied intelligence is a key link connecting AI and the real economy, and its technological breakthroughs and scenario implementation rely on deep collaboration among industry, academia, and application partners.
-He looks forward to using this series of events to explore technical paths and expand industrial ecosystems with peers, promoting the transformation of cutting-edge technologies into practical applications.
+Chen Chao, member of the Party Committee and Deputy General Manager of China Merchants Innovation & Technology (Group) Co., Ltd., and Deputy Director of the Advanced Technology Research Institute of China Merchants Group, delivered the opening speech.
+He emphasized that embodied intelligence is a key link between AI and the real economy, and that its technological breakthroughs and scenario implementation depend on deep collaboration among industry, academia, research, and application.
+He expressed the hope that through this series of events, they can explore technical paths and expand the industrial ecosystem together with industry peers, promoting the transformation of cutting‑edge technologies into real‑world applications.

-Jiaxing Zhang, Chief AI Scientist of China Merchants Group and Director of Lion Rock AI Lab, chaired the event, stating that the “FAIR plus × Lion Rock Questions” series aims to build a communication and mutual-learning platform covering the full chain of embodied intelligence from industry to academia and applications.
-By gathering frontier research results and practical experience from academia, the series seeks to promote cross-domain intellectual collisions and resource matching, providing support for the development of the embodied intelligence industry.
+Zhang Jiaxing, Chief AI Scientist of China Merchants Group and Director of Lion Rock Artificial Intelligence Lab, hosted the event.
+He stated that the “FAIR plus × Lion Rock WenDao” series aims to build a communication and mutual‑learning platform covering the whole chain of embodied intelligence from industry and academia to research and application.
+By bringing together cutting‑edge academic research and practical experience, the series promotes cross‑domain idea collisions and resource matching, providing support for the development of the embodied intelligence industry.

-In the keynote session, Li Bojie, Co-founder and Chief Scientist of Pine AI and one of the first batch of “Huawei Genius Youth”, gave an in-depth talk titled “The Two Dark Clouds over Agents: Real-time Interaction with the Environment, Learning from Experience”.
-He pointed out that the development of agents is facing two key challenges: first, how to achieve efficient real-time interaction in complex and dynamic environments; second, how to perform self-learning and evolution from limited experience.
-Around these two “dark clouds”, he combined cutting-edge research with practical cases and proposed future breakthroughs for agents in terms of algorithmic architecture, computing resources, and scenario implementation.
+In the keynote session, Pine AI co‑founder and Chief Scientist, and one of the first “Huawei Genius Youth” Li Bojie delivered a deep‑dive talk titled “The Two Dark Clouds over Agents: Real‑time Interaction with the Environment, Learning from Experience”.
+He pointed out that the development of Agents is facing two key challenges: first, how to achieve efficient real‑time interaction in complex and dynamic environments; second, how to conduct self‑learning and evolution from limited experience.
+Around these two “dark clouds”, he combined cutting‑edge research with practical cases to propose future breakthrough directions for Agents in algorithmic architecture, computing resources, and scenario deployment.

-As a key link deeply connecting industry, academia, research, and application in embodied intelligence, the “FAIR plus × Lion Rock Dialogues” series is dedicated to promoting the efficient integration of cross-disciplinary innovation resources and accelerating the transition of core technologies from R&D to industrialization.
-In the future, the Association and the Laboratory will continue to advance this branded event series, fostering a virtuous cycle between technological innovation and industrial implementation, helping embodied intelligence technologies move out of the lab, integrate into the industrial chain, and empower the development of new-quality productive forces.
+As a key link deeply connecting industry, academia, research, and application in embodied intelligence, the “FAIR plus × Lion Rock Inquiry” series of events is committed to promoting the efficient integration of cross-disciplinary innovation resources and accelerating the transformation of core technologies from R&D to industrialization.
+In the future, the association and the laboratory will continue to advance this series of branded events, fostering a virtuous cycle between technological innovation and industrial implementation, helping embodied intelligence technologies move out of the lab, integrate into the industrial chain, and empower the development of new-quality productive forces.

 About Lion Rock Artificial Intelligence Laboratory

-Lion Rock Artificial Intelligence Laboratory was established by China Merchants Group and founded in Hong Kong Science Park on September 12, 2024.
-Led by Dr. Zhang Jiaxing, Chief Scientist of Artificial Intelligence at China Merchants Group, the lab brings together gifted youths and senior experts in many fields including large models, computer vision, positioning and navigation, motion control, and mechanical structures, enabling interdisciplinary talent exchange and collaboration.
+Lion Rock Artificial Intelligence Laboratory was established by China Merchants Group and founded at Hong Kong Science Park on September 12, 2024.
+Led by Dr. Zhang Jiaxing, Chief Scientist of Artificial Intelligence at China Merchants Group, the lab brings together gifted young talents and senior experts across many fields, including large models, computer vision, localization and navigation, motion control, and mechanical structures, enabling interdisciplinary talent exchange and collaboration.

-Upholding the mission and vision of “empowering machines with intelligence and delivering warmth to humanity,” the laboratory focuses on service scenarios, carrying out cutting-edge research in embodied intelligence and innovative product development.
-The lab is committed to end-to-end model R&D, believes in exploratory machine learning, discovers the value of natural language, and ultimately aims to create embodied intelligence technologies that can enter thousands of households.
+Upholding the mission and vision of “empowering machines with intelligence and bringing warmth to humanity,” the lab focuses on service scenarios to carry out cutting-edge research in embodied intelligence and innovative product development.
+The lab is committed to developing end-to-end models, believes in exploratory machine learning, and seeks to uncover the value of natural language, ultimately creating embodied intelligence technologies that can enter thousands of households.

-As an important part of China Merchants Advanced Technology Research Institute, the laboratory will build an industrial innovation ecosystem through Shenzhen–Hong Kong collaborative cooperation, accelerate the construction of a full-stack R&D system for “Embodied-AI × Agentic-AI,” and strive to become a global leader in embodied intelligence technologies.
-It aims to provide technological empowerment for high-quality development across thousands of industries and create a new lifestyle paradigm with greater happiness for hundreds of millions of families.
+As an important part of the China Merchants Advanced Technology Research Institute, the lab will build an industrial innovation ecosystem through Shenzhen–Hong Kong collaboration, accelerate the construction of a full-stack “Embodied-AI X Agentic-AI” R&D system, and strive to become a global leader in embodied intelligence technologies, providing technological empowerment for high-quality development across hundreds of industries and creating a new lifestyle paradigm with greater happiness for hundreds of millions of families.

 About FAIR plus

 FAIR plus is a platform focused on technologies and development resources across the entire robotics industry chain.
-Through academic conferences, technical standards, community building, supply–demand matchmaking and other means, it creates offline meeting opportunities for technical professionals involved in development, products, engineering and solutions across all links of the AI + robotics industry chain, as well as process, equipment, and IT personnel from application scenarios wishing to introduce robots, enabling cooperation to effectively promote the intelligent development of robots and enhance the construction and allocation of capabilities across the industry as a whole.
+Through academic conferences, technical standards, community building, supply–demand matchmaking, and other approaches, it creates opportunities for offline meetings and cooperation among technical personnel involved in development, products, engineering, and solutions at every stage of the AI + robotics industry chain, as well as process, equipment, and IT personnel from scenarios intending to adopt robots, thereby effectively promoting the development of robots toward greater intelligence and enhancing the overall capacity building and configuration of the industry.

-Recently, the robotics full-industry-chain expo FAIR plus 2026 was officially scheduled for April 22–24, 2026.
-The expo focuses on technologies and development resources across the entire robotics industry chain, and will feature major themed areas such as a full robotics industry chain exhibition zone and a joint exhibition zone for startups.
-It will cover 50+ segments of the embodied intelligent robotics industry and showcase physical exhibits from 500+ upstream and complete-machine enterprises in the robotics industry chain.
-It is expected to attract more than 50,000 professional visitors and over 100 overseas professional buyer delegations.
+Recently, the Robotics Full-Industry-Chain Conference FAIR plus 2026 has been officially scheduled for April 22–24, 2026.
+The exhibition will focus on technologies and development resources across the robotics industry chain, with specially curated zones such as a full-robotics-industry-chain exhibition area and a joint exhibition area for startups.
+It will cover more than 50 segments of the embodied intelligent robotics industry and feature physical exhibits from over 500 upstream and complete-machine companies in the robotics industry chain.
+It is expected to attract more than 50,000 professional visitors and over 100 professional overseas buyer delegations.

 About Shenzhen Robotics Association

 Shenzhen Robotics Association (SRA) was initiated and established by the Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences, in September 2009, making it the earliest robotics industry association in China.
-The Association is a non-profit social organization voluntarily formed by enterprises, R&D institutions, and related upstream and downstream units engaged in the robotics industry in Shenzhen.
-Growing alongside the development of Shenzhen’s robotics industry and the expansion of robotics enterprises, the Association now has more than 800 member companies in fields such as industrial robots, service robots, medical robots, educational robots, special robots, and artificial intelligence, with a total member output value exceeding 150 billion yuan.
-It is the largest local association in the robotics field in terms of both number of members and scale of output value.
+The association is a non-profit social organization voluntarily formed by enterprises, R&D institutions, and related upstream and downstream units in Shenzhen’s robotics industry.
+Growing alongside the development of Shenzhen’s robotics industry and the expansion of robotics enterprises, the association now has more than 800 member companies in industrial robots, service robots, medical robots, educational robots, special robots, artificial intelligence, and other fields, with a combined output value exceeding 150 billion RMB.
+It is the largest local association in the robotics field in terms of both membership and output value.